dropseed/barrel/README.md

 You *should* add "barrel1" (final name TBD) as a dependency in your package and provide a self-updating experience.
 To do this, you just need to call the `update` function with the name of your package.
-You can hook it into your CLI like this (using [click](https://github.com/pallets/click) as an example):
+You can add it to your CLI like this example using [click](https://github.com/pallets/click):

 ```python
 import barrel